-Novel Without a Name by Duong Thu Huong, translated by Phan Huy Duong, by Nina McPherson
+Novel Without a Name by Duong Thu Huong, translated by Phan Huy Duong and Nina McPherson

-Paradise of the Blind by Duong Thu Huong, translated by Phan Huy Duong, by Nina McPherson
+Paradise of the Blind by Duong Thu Huong, translated by Phan Huy Duong and Nina McPherson

 Second Amendment Symposium Issue Tennessee Law Review, Spring 1995